PoisotLab/SpeciesDistributionToolkit.jl/docs/src/internals/contributing.md

 Semantic versioning allows rapid releases, and the changes **must** always be limited to a single package.

+### CHANGELOG

+Each package has a `CHANGELOG.md` file, which lists the changed made for each version.
+The format of each entry is explained in the changelog file directly.

 ## Releases

 Releases are handled by @tpoisot - we use the [Julia